 - Include your coworkers/other departments in the visit.
 Students can benefit from meeting professionals in multiple engineering departments.
 The opportunity to compare and contrast can help them think more critically about their own interests and desires.

-- Let us or your mentee know ahead of time if there are things they should prepare for to make the most of their experience, for example, appropriate attire, security clearance requirements, NDAs.
+- Let us or your mentee know beforehand if there are things they should prepare for to make the most of their experience, for example, appropriate attire, security clearance requirements, and NDAs.

 Get More Information

-If you would like to volunteer your time or your company for a Real World Engineering program, or if you would simply like more information, please complete the form below.
+If you would like to volunteer your time or your company for a Real World Engineering program, or if you would like more information, please contact us at firstname.lastname@example.org.